The German delicacies are probably only noticeable when they appear in the local supermarket aisles around certain holidays.

 A delicious, dense cake that stores well is German apple cake.
 For over 20 years, it’s been a household favorite.
 Serve with a cream cheese icing or a sprinkle of confectioners’ sugar.

-A thin sheet of shortcrust pastry forms the base of the classic dessert known as German-style cheesecake, which is covered with a creamy mixture of quark cheese, egg, and (sometimes) different fruits.
+A thin sheet of shortcrust pastry forms the base of the classic dessert (see also: 10 Of The Best Puff Pastry Desserts You Have To Make Right Now)known as German-style cheesecake, which is covered with a creamy mixture of quark cheese, egg, and (sometimes) different fruits.

 Despite the fact that käsekuchen is frequently contrasted with the traditional American cheesecake, the addition of mildly acidic quark cheese creates a delicate, delectable dessert that expertly balances sweet and sour flavors.